Is AquaTru NSF certified?

 Brand claims but NOT certified

-- Bacteria / viruses microbiological reduction (the RO membrane mechanically reduces most microbiological contaminants but the Carafe is not NSF/ANSI 55 LISTED for UV disinfection — no UV stage in the architecture)
+- Bacteria / Viruses — the RO membrane mechanically reduces most microbes, but the Carafe is not certified to NSF/ANSI 55 for UV disinfection (there's no UV stage in the design)

-The AquaTru Carafe's cert footprint is identical to the AquaTru Classic under IAPMO R&T NSF/ANSI 42 + 53 + 58 + 401 + 372 — the smaller form factor and 64oz glass pitcher do not alter the underlying 4-stage Ultra Reverse Osmosis® cert architecture.
-The structural distinction vs the Classic is the dispense form factor (glass pitcher vs the Classic's push-button tank), and the smaller per-batch capacity (64oz vs the Classic's ~1-gallon tank); the cert-evidence story is identical.
-The Carafe wins on aesthetic / kitchen-counter design for buyers who want the AquaTru cert posture in a more compact form factor — the Esquire 'Best Water Purifier 2025' recognition validates this design positioning.
+The Carafe's certifications are identical to the Classic's — IAPMO R&T under NSF/ANSI 42 + 53 + 58 + 401 + 372.
+The smaller body and 64oz glass pitcher don't change the underlying 4-stage Ultra Reverse Osmosis® design that the certifications cover.
+What's different from the Classic is how it dispenses (a glass pitcher instead of the Classic's push-button tank) and a smaller per-batch capacity (64oz versus the Classic's ~1-gallon tank); the certification story is the same.
+The Carafe's edge is its looks and counter footprint for buyers who want AquaTru's certifications in a more compact unit — the Esquire 'Best Water Purifier 2025' recognition speaks to that design.

 NSF listing